AuDigitalHealth/lingo/docs/design/non-functional-requirements.md

 This is not an exhaustive list, but rather a high-level overview of the key requirements which have guided the design and development of the application.

+Throughout this document to keep things generic "NRC", "your NRC", etc will be used to reference the users team, and their teams terminology.

 ## Performance

 Searching for and creating content should be reasonably quick - this is a bottleneck that was